End of Year Burnout? How to Find Inspiration and Motivation to Work.

 the organization forward.” --Joy Gumz

-We all have low points in our inspiration and motivation.
+We all have low points in our inspiration while finding motivation to work.
 Times when we just can’t find the

 internal juices.
 For a lot of us it comes at the end of year.
 And this year has been